-These tips are relevant for most cast ‘bubble-free’ films applied to vehicles, but have a specific focus on Arlon DPF 6100XLP and PerformancePlus.
+These tips are relevant for most cast ‘bubble-free’ films applied to vehicles, but have a specific focus on Arlon DPF 6100XLP.
 Please follow these tips for assurance that you are successful the first time.

 Make sure you thoroughly clean all areas; consider a more aggressive cleaner such as the Autoglym range as many new vehicles have a silicone coating.
 This is particularly important in channels and corrugations or areas where the graphic may be tucked or wrapped.
 Then finish with IPA (isopropyl alcohol) and make sure the surface is completely dry.